 9. Miniature Schnauzer

-This is a cheerful little furball that has an impressive level of adaptability.
-It adjusts well either for city living or country living as long as kept close with its family.
-It has a calm temperament that can tolerate small children.
-It also makes a good watchdog as it is wary around strangers but would most likely keep its distance rather than show extreme aggression.
+This friendly little furball has incredible adaptability.
+The Miniature Schnauzer can adapt well to city living or country living as long as he is kept close to his family.
+His calm temperament tolerates even small children.
+He also makes for a good watchdog as it is wary of strangers but would most likely keep his distance rather than show extreme aggression.